canmom/canmom.github.io/fiction/undefinedbehaviour.md

 You know where this is going, don't you?

+---

-Violet looked different, the wheelchair especially, different hair.
+Violet looks different, the wheelchair especially, different hair.
 But even my faceblind ass could tell it was her.

----

 How can I describe what I was feeling in that moment?
 It was like I broke on a rock.
 In movies, they have pithy ways to express it like, <i>how could you, I thought you were dead, I could kill you</i>.
 I didn't have anything like that to say.